frankmorgner/OpenSCToken/README.md

 - [x] OpenSCToken has propper support for PIN pad on reader or token
 - [x] OpenSCToken offers easy login with smart card and automatically unlocks the *login keychain*
 - [ ] Tokens are not visible in *Keychain Access* anymore (use `sc_auth`/`security` from command line instead)
-- [ ] Most non-Apple applications do not yet support CryptoTokenKit.
+- [ ] Many non-Apple applications do not yet support CryptoTokenKit.
 If OpenSCToken is used together with OpenSC.tokend, your token will appear twice in Safari and other Apple-apps.

 ## Building OpenSCToken